Peake Fellowship Mission

 After several years of development with Peake Pilot Program Fellows serving local businesses across 1,000 market categories, the Peake Fellowship launched publicly in 2022.

 “Through my experience as a Peake Pilot Program Fellow, I gained confidence in my leadership and strategic skills for face-to-face sessions with small and local business teams.
 The Fellowship’s systems-based training and mutual mentoring positioned me to become the Program Manager of an international value chain organization as soon as I finished the Fellowship.”

 Peake Pilot Program Fellow ’21

 “During Lampin’s years as an applied learning partner in the Fellows Service, we’ve been able to get new customers and serve our current customers in more cybersecure, sustainable, and profitable relationships.
-That began with the Fellows helping us to analyze which customers and suppliers are most strategic with the help of the Peake Fellowship’s Networked AI & Big Data-based training platform.”
+That began with the Fellows helping us to analyze which customers and suppliers are most strategic with the help of the Peake Fellowship’s AI & big data-based training platform.”

 President of Lampin Corp;